 The PhD candidate and academic supervisor may ask the Faculty to appoint another supervisor for the candidate.
 The supervisor may not withdraw before a new supervisor has been appointed.
 Any disputes regarding the academic rights and obligations of the supervisor and of the candidate are to be referred by these parties to the Faculty for review and a final decision.

-In order to ensure experience with publishing in the supervisor team, the supervisors should normally have a minimum of 5 publications at level 1 or level 2 (cf. the Norwegian levels of quality ranking) over the past five years.
-At least one of the supervisors must fulfill the requirement for publication.

-For supervisors who do not meet the requirement for publication, it must be explained how the person in question is otherwise regarded as active researcher.

-At least one of the appointed supervisors must have previous experience in beeing the main supervisor for a PhD candidate, normally until completion of the doctoral degree.

-All main supervisors must complete a supervisor seminar either before or shortly after being appointed as main supervisor.
-Exceptions can be made with the approval of the faculty.

-The job title of the main supervisor should be either Professor, Associate Professor or Adjunct Professor from NTNU.
+In total, 225 hours of supervision are calculated, distributed over a three-year period.
+The department and the supervisors agree on the distribution of the number of hours.
+The allocation between the main supervisor and co-supervisor(s) must be agreed and made clear at the start, and updated if any changes are made.
+Any financial compensation to external parties must also be agreed before the supervision begins.

+In addition to the contact time between the candidate and supervisors, this includes preparation, reading through the work, follow-up work, etc.

+The main supervisor must be employed in a permanent academic position at the Faculty of Economics and Management.
+In special cases, the Dean may make exceptions.
+The main supervisor must have practical competence for supervision through being active as a researcher and publishing in recognized international journals.
+The competence requirement is regarded as fulfilled if the main supervisor has published at least one article in the subject area for the thesis in the past 5 years in a journal registered in the Universities Norway (UHR) system.
+Normally, the co-supervisor(s) appointed should complement the competence of the main supervisor.

+The term "supporting supervisor" refers to a contact person in a business/institution who assists in the work on the doctoral project.
+This mainly applies to the Industrial and Public Sector PhD scheme.

 Section 8-2.
-Content of the academic supervision

-The supervisors are to give advice on the formulation and delimitation of the thematic area and research questions, discuss and assess methods and results, discuss arrangements, implementation, forms of documentation and presentation, and provide guidance with respect to relevant academic discourse.
+Content of the academic supervision The supervisors are to give advice on the formulation and delimitation of the thematic area and research questions, discuss and assess methods and results, discuss arrangements, implementation, forms of documentation and presentation, and provide guidance with respect to relevant academic discourse.
 The candidate must receive supervision in academic- and research-related ethical issues related to the doctoral work.

-The candidate and supervisors must have regular contact.
+The parties' mutual expectations and obligations must be clarified at the earliest opportunity in the supervision relationship.
+Supervisors must (ask the candidate to) ensure that national regulations for research are followed; see the Health Research Act (helseforskningsloven), Personal Data Act (Personvernloven), guidelines for research ethics, etc. The candidate and supervisors must have regular contact.
 The frequency of contact between the parties should be stated in the annual progress report; see Section 10-1.
 The candidate and supervisors have a mutual obligation to keep each other informed about the progress of the work and to assess it in relation to the project description.
 The supervisors are required to follow up academic issues that may cause a delay in the progression of the candidate's PhD education, so that it can be completed within the nominal period of study.